mingzhe-zhang/mingzhe-zhang.github.io/_pages/about.md

 - Domain-specific Accelerators.

 ## Updates
 [2020-10-28] Our work <i>"Streamline Ring ORAM Accesses through Spatial and Temporal Optimization"</i> has been accepted by HPCA 2021!
-Congrats to Dingyuan! (<font color="#FF0000">Dingyuan has become the first undergraduate student from China who can publish a paper in the top-tier conference of computer architecture!</font>)
+Congrats to all! (<font color="#FF0000">The research intern Dingyuan Cao has become the first undergraduate student from China who can publish a paper in the top-tier conference of computer architecture as the first-author!</font>)